SquidDev/urn/docs/lib.core.prelude.md

 ```

 ## `(case val &pts)`
-*Macro defined at lib/core/match.lisp:406:2*
+*Macro defined at lib/core/match.lisp:409:2*

 Match a single value against a series of patterns, evaluating the
 first body that matches, much like `cond`.

 ## `(cdr x)`
-*Defined at lib/core/list.lisp:46:2*
+*Defined at lib/core/list.lisp:122:2*

-Return the list `X` without the first element present.
-In the case that
+Return a reference the list `X` without the first element present.
+In
-`X` is nil, the empty list is returned.
-Due to the way lists are
+the case that `X` is nil, the empty list is returned.
+Note that
-represented internally, this function runs in linear time.
+mutating the reference will not mutate the

 ### Example:
 ```cl